jfs325/docker-aws-deployment/README.md

 # AWS Docker Deployment using Terraform

-This repository contains the Terraform configuration files needed to deploy a simpe Go webserver application served by Docker containers on AWS ECS using Fargate.
+This repository contains the Terraform configuration files needed to deploy a docker container for a simple Go webserver to AWS ECS.

 ## Overview